-It’s a some what grotty Wednesday evening in September, but the weatherman says we are in for a revival of an Indian Summer this weekend.
+It’s a some what grotty Wednesday evening in September and i am off into Fridaywoods, but the weatherman says we are in for a revival of an Indian Summer this weekend.

 I certainly didn’t feel summery this morning, I woke up with the worst headache I can ever recall, but 2 paracetamol and 2 ibuprofen with a second dose of paracetamol sorted that.

 Stella and I are out for our evening walk with grey clouds overhead.
 So who knows we may get wet before we’re home.
 It’s not cold although i am wearing my work fleece.

 Ramparts lane is starting to have a more yellow canopy but the leaves are mostly still attached with a couple of chestnuts at the top of the lane displaying their bushy bristled fruit, or are they nuts?

 Two big holly bushes make me think of Christmas most of the leaves I don’t recognise for sure though.